Updated January 1, 2019

 TVA is implementing this guideline to achieve consistency in its management of commercial recreation agreements, particularly for campgrounds and marinas.
 As of January 2019, TVA is managing approximately 170 commercial recreation agreements.
 This guideline outlines standards for the consistent management of new and existing commercial recreation agreements and permits.

 In nearly all instances, TVA’s preference is to grant 30-year easements (without automatic renewals or extensions).
 Operators may apply for a new 30-year easement at any time.
-They will be responsible for the administrative cost for processing new requests.
+They will be responsible for the administrative cost of processing new requests.

 Small campgrounds and marinas with less than approximately $660,000 (2019, escalates 3% per year) in private fixed investments and no plans for additional infrastructure may typically continue to use revocable licenses at the owner’s option and risk.
 However, in some instances, TVA may require a long-term agreement.

-Scopes of work, cost estimates and schedules will be developed, agreed upon and documented in a commitment letter before any environmental or programmatic reviews are initiated.
-TVA will develop and implement practices to reduce its own costs associated with these activities and will allow applicants to employ the private sector when possible to complete some tasks (e.g., appraisals, land surveys, some environmental work).
+Scopes of work, cost estimates, and schedules will be developed, agreed upon, and documented in a commitment letter before any environmental or programmatic reviews are initiated.
+TVA will develop and implement practices to reduce its own costs associated with these activities and will allow applicants to employ the private sector when possible to complete some tasks (e.g., appraisals, land surveys, and some environmental work).
 If an applicant employs the private sector to complete a task, the output must still meet TVA standards and be approved by TVA.